 If you are an employee, this guide will help you to understand the Workforce Policies Investigation Process.

-- a clear process to undertake full and thorough investigations in a timely manner to establish facts
+To provide a clear process to undertake full and thorough investigations in a timely manner to establish facts.

-- informed and transparent decision-making for cases being considered under NHSScotland Workforce Policies
+To support informed and transparent decision-making for cases being considered under NHSScotland Workforce Policies.

-This policy applies to all employees, with the exception of medical and dental staff in relation to their professional conduct or competence, for which the relevant policy applies.
-It also applies to workers, i.e. bank, agency and sessional workers.
+This policy applies to all employees, with the exception of medical and some dental staff, in relation to their professional conduct or competence to which the relevant policy applies.
+It also applies to workers such as bank, agency, and sessional workers.
 References to employees should be taken to apply to workers unless otherwise stated.

 The investigating manager is the individual who has been commissioned to undertake the investigation.

-The manager will normally be the direct line manager of the employee unless there is a conflict of interest e.g. they are a witness or they are the subject of a bullying and harassment claim.
+The manager will normally be the direct line manager of the employee unless there is a conflict of interest.
+For example, they are a witness, or they are the subject of a bullying and harassment claim.